scottrogowski/mongita/README.md

 Mongita is an *excellent* project for open source contributors.
 There is a lot to do and it is easy to get started.
 In particular, the following tasks are high in priority:
 - More testing.
 Try Mongita on a project and report any bugs.
 The unit tests are extensive but in-the-wild bugs are still possible.
+- Windows support.
+Mongita fails unit tests on Windows.
+Fixing these and integration testing the library would be very helpful.
 - SQLite engine.
 SQLite beats Mongita in most benchmarks.
 Having it as an engine would provide a fast persistent database which would be a little less than a perfect MongoDB reproduction.
 - Cache eviction.
 In the disk engine, cache is never evicted after it is read or written.
 This could cause issues when dealing with large databases.
 - More [update operators](https://docs.mongodb.com/manual/reference/operator/update/#id1).
 Currently, only $set and $inc are implemented.